-501c(3) status, a copy must be provided that documents your LEGAL status from the IRS as an established nonprofit.

-You must be recognized legally as a non-profit by Charter or Articles of Incorporation.

-You must have at least two years experience as a nonprofit in the area for which you are requesting funding.
+- 501c(3) status copy of your LEGAL status from the IRS as an established non-profit. - You must be recognized legally as a non-profit by Charter or Articles of Incorporation. - You must have at least two years experience as a non-profit in the area for which you are requesting funding.